iambaljeet/CameraXSample/README.md

 ![Tweet](	https://img.shields.io/twitter/url?url=https%3A%2F%2Fgithub.com%2Fiambaljeet%2FCameraXSample)
 ![Twitter Follow](https://img.shields.io/twitter/follow/yetanotherdev_?label=Follow&style=social)

-**CameraXSample** is an Android application 📱 built using CameraX library and have features like capturng images and recording videos. 📷 📽
+**CameraXSample** is an Android application 📱 built using CameraX library and have features like capturing images and recording videos. 📷 📽

 ## About
 .
-This is a demo application built using CameraX library and have features like capturng images📷 and recording videos 📽
+This is a demo application built using CameraX library and have features like capturing images📷 and recording videos 📽
 - Clean and Simple UI.

 ## Built With 🛠